Xaidor/Azure-AI-Services/README.md

 # Azure AI Services Project

 ## Overview
-This project leverages various Azure AI services to build a scalable and intelligent solution for translating and managing community feedback.
+This project's aim is to display my skills leveraging various Azure AI services to build a scalable and intelligent solution for translating and managing community feedback.
 Below, you will find a breakdown of the Azure AI services used, their purposes, and how they are integrated into the project.

 ## Services Used